-Here are the beautiful Greyhounds and Greyhound crosses currently available for rehoming at Dogs Trust: Cathy, JoJo, Sophie, Rocky, Winter, Max, Pippa, Solo, Shadow, Ylam and Pumpkin!
+Here are the beautiful Greyhounds and Greyhound crosses currently available for rehoming at Dogs Trust: Ballyhobble, JoJo, Malcolm, Max, Pippa, Solo, Sophie and Ylam!

 However, there are many other Greyhounds waiting for their forever homes in other rescue centres and dog shelters across Ireland so please see here to find the nearest organisation to you.